Blog

 Neurodiversity and personality tests: what you should know

-ADHD, autism, and dyslexia affect how people respond to personality tests.
-Big Five scores can mislead without context — here is how to interpret them fairly.
+ADHD, autism, and dyslexia change how people answer personality tests.
+Big Five scores can mislead without context.
+Here is how to read them fairly.

 Big Five personality science predicts job performance in 70 years of research.
-Evidence-based HR that ignores it replaces validated data with managerial bias.
+Evidence-based HR that ignores it swaps validated data for managerial bias.

 The Big Five across cultures